+Device Network Interface

-Device Network The Device Network Interface group contains the following fields: Interface • MAC address is the network (MAC) address of the DeviceMaster that is currently selected.
-It should match both the MAC address on the Network Connections tab and the MAC address on the physical DeviceMaster. • Packets To Device is the count of information frames sent to a layer in NS-Link and indicates actual data traffic sent. • Packets From Device is the count of information frames received by a layer in NS-Link, and indicates actual data traffic received. • Retransmitted % all sent is the percentage of information frames requiring retransmission due to network errors.
-If this value is not zero, you have network problems. • Reported State contains a message showing the status of the NS-Link software interface to the selected DeviceMaster. • Devices Detected/Available is the number of DeviceMasters found on the network and how many of the DeviceMasters are available. • Out of Sequence % all Rcvd is the percentage of information frames received out of order, possibly due to network errors.
-If this value is not zero, you have network problems. • Reset clears the data values from the fields. • Refresh immediately updates the data displayed in the event that you want review data before the automatic refresh cycle occurs.
-Advisor Messages The following lists Advisor messages.
+The Device Network Interface group contains the following fields:

+- MAC address is the network (MAC) address of the DeviceMaster that is currently selected.
+It should match both the MAC address on the Network Connections tab and the MAC address on the physical DeviceMaster. - Packets To Device is the count of information frames sent to a layer in NS-Link and indicates actual data traffic sent. - Packets From Device is the count of information frames received by a layer in NS-Link, and indicates actual data traffic received. - Retransmitted % all sent is the percentage of information frames requiring retransmission due to network errors.
+If this value is not zero, you have network problems. - Reported State contains a message showing the status of the NS-Link software interface to the selected DeviceMaster. - Devices Detected/Available is the number of DeviceMasters found on the network and how many of the DeviceMasters are available. - Out of Sequence % all Rcvd is the percentage of information frames received out of order, possibly due to network errors.
+If this value is not zero, you have network problems. - Reset clears the data values from the fields. - Refresh immediately updates the data displayed in the event that you want review data before the automatic refresh cycle occurs.

+Advisor Messages

+The following lists Advisor messages.

 Message Description A disruption in communications between the server and the DeviceMaster has occurred.
 Check network connections.
-A disruption in communications between the server and the DeviceMaster has occurred.
 A MAC address has not yet been specified for this DeviceMaster.
 Return to Device property page, input the correct MAC address for this DeviceMaster, save configuration, and restart server.
-Check network connections.
 The driver may have only been configured with an IP address.
 The appropriate MAC address must be input in the MAC field in the Network Connections tab in order for the Advisor to report the DeviceMaster status.
-A disruption in communications between the server and the DeviceMaster has occurred.
-A MAC address has not yet been specified for this DeviceMaster.
-Return to Device property page, input the correct MAC address for this DeviceMaster, save configuration, and restart server.
 Can't detect any Comtrol devices.
 Check Ethernet connectors and ensure the device is powered on.
-Check network connections.
-The driver may have only been configured with an IP address.
-The appropriate MAC address must be input in the MAC field in the Network Connections tab in order for the Advisor to report the DeviceMaster status.
 Network traffic is being received, but not from a DeviceMaster.
 Check the network connections and verify that the DeviceMaster is powered up.
-A disruption in communications between the server and the DeviceMaster has occurred.
-A MAC address has not yet been specified for this DeviceMaster.
-Return to Device property page, input the correct MAC address for this DeviceMaster, save configuration, and restart server.
-Can't detect any Comtrol devices.
-Check Ethernet connectors and ensure the device is powered on.
 Can't detect device with specified MAC address on any network.
 Verify MAC address of unit, check Ethernet connectors and ensure device is powered on.
-Check network connections.
-The driver may have only been configured with an IP address.
-The appropriate MAC address must be input in the MAC field in the Network Connections tab in order for the Advisor to report the DeviceMaster status.
-Network traffic is being received, but not from a DeviceMaster.
-Check the network connections and verify that the DeviceMaster is powered up.
 Network traffic is being received from a DeviceMaster, but not the one specified in the Network Connection tab.
 Check the DeviceMaster to make sure that you are using the correct MAC address.
-A disruption in communications between the server and the DeviceMaster has occurred.
-A MAC address has not yet been specified for this DeviceMaster.
-Return to Device property page, input the correct MAC address for this DeviceMaster, save configuration, and restart server.
-Can't detect any Comtrol devices.
-Check Ethernet connectors and ensure the device is powered on.
-Can't detect device with specified MAC address on any network.
-Verify MAC address of unit, check Ethernet connectors and ensure device is powered on.
 Check connectors, cabling, and ensure proper LAN termination.
 Check for indications of low network bandwidth.
-Check network connections.
-The driver may have only been configured with an IP address.
-The appropriate MAC address must be input in the MAC field in the Network Connections tab in order for the Advisor to report the DeviceMaster status.
-Network traffic is being received, but not from a DeviceMaster.
-Check the network connections and verify that the DeviceMaster is powered up.
-Network traffic is being received from a DeviceMaster, but not the one specified in the Network Connection tab.
-Check the DeviceMaster to make sure that you are using the correct MAC address.
 Excessive collisions to the DeviceMaster, check for duplicate IP addresses.
-A disruption in communications between the server and the DeviceMaster has occurred.
-A MAC address has not yet been specified for this DeviceMaster.
-Return to Device property page, input the correct MAC address for this DeviceMaster, save configuration, and restart server.
-Can't detect any Comtrol devices.
-Check Ethernet connectors and ensure the device is powered on.
-Can't detect device with specified MAC address on any network.
-Verify MAC address of unit, check Ethernet connectors and ensure device is powered on.
-Check connectors, cabling, and ensure proper LAN termination.
-Check for indications of low network bandwidth.
 Code upload failed due to a timeout and the server is attempting to resynchronize with the device.
-Check network connections.
-The driver may have only been configured with an IP address.
-The appropriate MAC address must be input in the MAC field in the Network Connections tab in order for the Advisor to report the DeviceMaster status.
-Network traffic is being received, but not from a DeviceMaster.
-Check the network connections and verify that the DeviceMaster is powered up.
-Network traffic is being received from a DeviceMaster, but not the one specified in the Network Connection tab.
-Check the DeviceMaster to make sure that you are using the correct MAC address.
-Excessive collisions to the DeviceMaster, check for duplicate IP addresses.
 NS-Link has not successfully uploaded the microcode to the assigned DeviceMaster.
+Code upload has completed.
+NS-Link has successfully uploaded the microcode to the assigned DeviceMaster.